Jump to Section

 The main factors that affect the duration of an Adderall withdrawal are the following:

 - The duration takes someone to get on Adderall

-Individuals who frequently took larger doses for a longer period we’re able to expect withdrawal symptoms to last longer.
-There are two common types of Adderall extended and instant release.
-Regular Adderall acts as an instant release drug that typically lasts up to six hours, while Adderall XR (extended-release) is meant to be used for around-the-clock use.
+Individuals who frequently took larger doses for a longer period should expect withdrawal symptoms to last longer.
+There are two common types of Adderall – extended and instant release.
+Regular Adderall acts as an instant-release drug that typically lasts up to six hours, while Adderall XR (extended-release) is meant to be used for around-the-clock use.